dragonflyoss/design/systems-analysis/webhook-based-automated-p2p-client-injection/README.md

     ProxyPort string
     // Path to the dfdaemon socket file on the node for volume mounting DfdaemonSocketPath string
-    // Version of the init container image containing the binary tool InitConatinerVersion string
+    // Version of the init container image containing the cli tool InitConatinerVersion string
-    // Name of the shared volume for binary tool injection SharedVolumeName string
+    // Name of the shared volume for cli tool injection SharedVolumeName string
-    // Mount path of the shared volume inside containers for binary access SharedVolumeMountPath string
+    // Mount path of the shared volume inside containers for cli access SharedVolumeMountPath string
-    // Path to the binary tool within the init container InitContainerPath string
+    // Path to the cli tool within the init container InitContainerPath string
     // Annotation name to trigger the Webhook injection AnnotationName string